 Quick facts about desktop computers

 - While desktops aren't as popular as laptops, they often offer more processing speed and storage space for a lower price.

 - Desktop range $500 or less for entry-level models up to $5,000 for top-spec gaming PCs.

-Compare some of the best desktop computers
+Compare desktop computers

 Why choose a desktop over a laptop?
 Quite simply, there are several computing tasks and features where the laptop can't match it with a desktop PC.
 Desktops typically offer:

 - Bigger screens.
 In the interest of portability, most laptops only have screens of up to 18 inches.
 Using a desktop means you can choose a much larger display if needed, potentially turning it into a media centre where you can view movies, TV and pictures.